Arithmetic complexity via effective names for random sequences: Classes of higher complexity

-It remains to characterize the hardness of computable randoms and Schnorr randoms in an acceptable universal left-r.e.\ numbering.
+It remains to characterize the hardness of computable random sets and Schnorr random sets in an acceptable universal left-r.e.\ numbering.
 For the remainder of this paper, we fix an acceptable universal left-r.e.\ numbering $\alpha$ and an acceptable universal r.e.\ numbering $W$.
 The \emph{principal function} of a set $A = \{a_0 < a_1 < a_2 < \dotsc\}$ is given by $n \mapsto a_n$; we write $p_{A}(n)=a_{n}$.
 We will be particularly interested in the principal functions of co-r.e.\ sets, so we use the abbreviation $p_{\complement{e}}$ for $p_{\complement{W}_e}$.
 We say that a function $f:\omega\to\omega$ is \emph{dominating} if it dominates all recursive functions.

-\begin{thm} There is a Turing reduction procedure $\Phi$ and a recursive function $g$ such that for all $e$, \begin{enumerate}[\scshape (i)] \item $\Phi^{p_{\complement{e}}}$ is a left-r.e. real, \item $\alpha_{g(e)}=\Phi^{p_{\complement{e}}}$, and \item $\Phi^{f}$ is computably random if $f$ is dominating. \end{enumerate} \end{thm} \begin{proof} This fact follows from the proof of Nies, Stephan, Terwijn \cite[{Theorem 4.2, (I) implies (II), r.e.\ case}]{NST05} which appears as Theorem~\ref{thm: high separation} in this paper. \end{proof}
+\begin{thm} There is a Turing reduction procedure $\Phi$ and a recursive function $g$ such that for all $e$, \begin{enumerate}[\scshape (i)] \item $\Phi^{p_{\complement{e}}}$ is a left-r.e. real, \item $\alpha_{g(e)}=\Phi^{p_{\complement{e}}}$, and \item $\Phi^{f}$ is computably random if $f$ is dominating. \end{enumerate} \end{thm} \begin{proof} This fact follows from the proof of Nies, Stephan, Terwijn \cite[Theorem 4.2, (I) implies (II), r.e.\ case]{NST05} which appears as Theorem~\ref{thm: high separation} in this paper. \end{proof}

 A set $A$ is \emph{low} if $A'\le_{\T}\0'$, and a function is \emph{low} if it is computable from a low set.
 A function $f$ is \emph{diagonally non-recursive (DNR)} if for some numbering $\phe$ and every $e$, the value $\phe_e(e)$, if defined, differs from $f(e)$.